 GUDP particularly supports commercially driven project ideas with the participation of private enterprises, including SME’s, but may also include research institutions as participants.
 The overall target of the project is the commercialization of the project results by the participating partners.

 GUDP supports development, demonstration, and network projects.
-The individual application can receive a total grant of 0.25-2,0 million DKK (small projects and network projects) or 2-15 million DKK (large projects).
+The individual application can typically receive a total grant of 1-15 million DKK.
 Applying enterprises are typically granted 50% of eligible costs in the total project budget.

 Type of activities: R&D, Demonstration